-Workers compensation insurance is a very important form of protection for any business.
-This is especially true organizations that utilize subcontractors to compete specific projects or tasks.
+Workers is a very important form of protection for any business.
+This is especially true organizations that utilize subcontractors to complete specific projects or tasks.
 Also, businesses that operate within specific industries should have coverage for subcontractors as well.

 The bottom line is that a subcontractor should be protected by a business when they do not carry their own insurance.
 This is also true for companies that utilize contractors Insurance within the city of Oxnard, California.
 The following material will go into detail about why all businesses should have a basic liability plan to protect themselves from subcontractor related injuries.